debiki/talkyard/README.md

 and use StackOverflow, and maybe Disqus for embedded comments — then they split their community.
 With Talkyard, you can gather your community in one place.<br>

-ED gives you both traditional "flat-chat" comments (in chat topics), and Hacker News / Reddit style threaded comments, with improvements: you can quickly find the parent comment (even if it's far away), read it, and jump back and continue reading.
+Talkyard gives you both traditional "flat-chat" comments (in chat topics), and Hacker News / Reddit style threaded comments, with improvements: you can quickly find the parent comment (even if it's far away), read it, and jump back and continue reading.
 And you can quickly find out which new comments were posted in a long threaded discussion,